Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - `Android function app logs`: all low level logs from Azure Functions.

+#### Cloudflare metrics

+The cfmetrics function app runs hourly and writes worker and R2 bucket metrics to Application Insights.
+All entries use the `CLOUDFLARE:` prefix.
+The following query is available.

+- `Android Cloudflare worker and R2 metrics`: hourly summary of Cloudflare metrics, one row per hour/script/metric combination.
+Metrics include:

+    - `worker requests`: total worker invocations in the hour
+    - `worker requests success`: invocations that completed successfully
+    - `worker requests scriptThrewException`: invocations where the worker threw an uncaught exception
+    - `worker requests clientDisconnected`: invocations where the client disconnected before the response was sent
+    - `worker responseBodySize`: total response body bytes sent to clients
+    - `worker wallTimeMs`: total wall-clock time in milliseconds across all invocations
+    - `worker cpuTimeMs`: total CPU time in milliseconds across all invocations
+    - `r2 objectCount`: current number of objects in the R2 bucket
+    - `r2 payloadSizeBytes`: current total payload size of the R2 bucket in bytes

+    All metrics are reported for both the pmtiles and extracts scripts.

+Note: HTTP response status codes (e.g. 503 "data not available yet" from the extracts worker) are not available via the Cloudflare analytics API at the account level.
+Distinguishing 503s from 200s requires instrumenting the workers with the Workers Analytics Engine — this is deferred to a future phase.

 ### Photon logs

 Photon log queries are as follows.